-Before becoming Media Director, Liz was Director of Media Relations, overseeing all press and media work at Earthjustice.
-Prior to that, she was a campaign manager in Earthjustice's Washington, DC, office, leading Earthjustice's public advocacy campaigns on mountaintop removal mining, clean water, national forests, and climate change.
+Before becoming Advocacy Communications Director, Liz was Director of Media Relations, overseeing all press and media work at Earthjustice.
+Prior to that, she was a campaign manager in Earthjustice's Washington, D.C. office, leading Earthjustice's public advocacy campaigns on mountaintop removal mining, clean water, national forests, and climate change.
 In that role, she worked with grassroots and frontlines groups and a range of Earthjustice clients and partners to protect communities and special places from extreme pollution and destruction.

 Previous to her role at Earthjustice, Liz managed communications and policy dialogues for the Aspen Institute’s Energy and Environment Policy Program, managed the Aspen Institute’s environmental leadership fellowship program and was a member of the core team that produced the Aspen Ideas Festival.